gilakohanbash/lab-03/README.md

 *Question 1: Why are RESTful APIs scalable?*

-RESTful APIs are scalable because they allow for a speration between the client and the server.
+RESTful APIs are scalable because they allow for a seperation between the client and the server.
 The whole idea of RESTful APIs is to make data migration from one server to another easier.
-The interactions between the client and server are optimimized by Representational State Transfer (REST) which has several unique attributes, specifically being statelessness.
+The interactions between the client and server are optimized by Representational State Transfer (REST) which has several unique attributes, specifically being stateless.
 Statelessness removes server load since the server does not have to worry or keep any information from previous client requests.

 *Question 2: According to the definition of “resources” provided in the AWS article above, What are the resources the mail server is providing to clients?*